Skip to content

 Each firm's forms will be slightly different, with different fields configured based on that firm's approach to AML/CFT.
 Don't worry if you see different options in our screenshots than you see in Proofdesk.

 When you’ve completed the form, click Complete to lock it as a record.
-You can always reopen it later using New Version while the Review is still in the Profiling stage.
+You can always reopen it later using New Version.

 The Screening Form